-Routine patient care costs do not include the costs associated with any of the following:
+Routine patient care costs do not include any of the items listed below.
+You will be responsible for the costs associated with any of the following, in addition to the costs of non-covered services.

-- 1. Drugs or devices not approved by the federal Food and Drug Administration that are associated with the clinical trial. - 2.
-Services other than health care services, such as travel, housing, companion expenses and other nonclinical expenses that you may require as a result of the treatment provided for the purposes of the clinical trial.

-- 3. Any item or service provided solely to satisfy data collection and analysis needs not used in the clinical management of the patient. - 4.
+- Drugs or devices not approved by the federal Food and Drug Administration that are associated with the clinical trial. - 2.
+Services other than health care services, such as travel, housing, companion expenses and other nonclinical expenses that you may require as a result of the treatment provided for the purposes of the clinical trial. - 3.
+Any item or service provided solely to satisfy data collection and analysis needs not used in the clinical management of the patient. - 4.
 Health care services that, except for the fact they are provided in a clinical trial, are otherwise specifically excluded from the plan. - 5.
 Health care services customarily provided by the research sponsors free of charge to members enrolled in the trial.